-- Turn off all unnecessary and dangerous network services (e.g., finger and tftpd) - Uninstall the software needed for such a service - For a service running under the inetd server, comment out the relevant line in the /etc/inetd.conf file (which maps services to servers) - Restrict access to network servers using wrappers - For example, the tcpd server ("TCP Wrapper") which controls access via the hosts.allow and hosts.deny files - Carefully configure dangerous services such as anonymous FTP and Web services - Provide Secure Shell (ssh) instead of rlogin, rsh, and rcp
+- Turn off all unnecessary and dangerous network services (e.g., finger and tftp). - ▶ Uninstall the software needed for such a service. - ▶ For a service running under the 'inetd' server, comment out the relevant line in the '/etc/inetd.conf' file (which maps services to servers). - Restrict access to network servers using [wrappers](#). - ▶ For example, the 'tcpd' server ("TCP Wrapper") which controls access via the 'hosts.allow' and 'hosts.deny' files. - Restrict access to network servers using [packet filters](#). - Carefully configure dangerous services such as anonymous FTP and Web services. - Provide Secure Shell ('ssh') instead of 'rlogin', 'rsh', and 'rcp'.